Lets face it… we’ve all had our debit cards suspended for an online transaction (sometimes one we’ve made, more worryingly sometimes one we haven’t).

-Over the past couple of years I’ve had my debit card suspended on 3 separate occasions.
-You know, when you get that call from the bank wanting to ask you security questions you made up 5 years ago and verify your recent activities.
+You know the one, when you get that call from the bank wanting to ask you security questions you made up 5 years ago and verify your recent activities.

-Step 4 (the clever bit): Log into your betting account and go to deposit with PayPal.
+- Now for the clever bit… log into your betting account and go to deposit with PayPal.
 You’ll need to select your deposit amount and then you’ll be transferred to PayPal’s website to complete the transaction.
 You might have to log into PayPal once transferred and then you’ll be asked to confirm your payment.

 Notice that at no point are you sharing your card details when you make your deposit.
 Plus…